Resources on Generative AI in the Classroom

 The Prohibitive Statement (as combined with a Plagiarism or Academic Dishonesty Statement)

 Unintentional plagiarism.
 While the first thing most people think of when they hear the word plagiarism is cheating, you can plagiarize without intending to.
-Some students plagiarize because they have trouble with paraphrasing or fail to give credit to their sources of information, especially when they search online instead of utilizing assigned material.
-I believe this class will help you develop and/or strengthen the skills you need to avoid unintentional plagiarism.
-I am happy to help you if you have questions or are struggling with this.
-Come talk to me during office hours or by appointment if you have questions or want help.
-Ultimately, you are responsible for avoiding plagiarism, but there are many resources and ways to get help.
+Some students plagiarize because they have trouble with paraphrasing or fail to give credit to their sources of information.
+I see this most often when students go online for information instead of using assigned sources.
+But, intentional or not, it is still academic dishonesty.
+This class will help you develop and/ or strengthen the skills you need to avoid unintentional plagiarism.
+Let me know if you have questions or are struggling with this.
+You can email or come talk to me during office hours or by appointment; I'm

 (Adapted from a statement written by Dr. Emilye Crosby, Professor of History.)